complimenti/golangcandles/README.md

-# GOLANGCANDLES
+# GolangCandles

 The simplest candles pattern recognition library written purely in Golang.

-## DISCLAIMER
+## Disclaimer

-This library has been developed by highly unexperienced traders, and it contains bugs.
+This library has been developed by highly unexperienced traders, it might contain bugs, use it at your own risk.

-Moreover it is code full of if-else statements.

-On the other hand, it is extremely fast and easy to understand.
+As strenght it is extremely fast and easy to understand.

-Any function is tested in both bull/bear cases.

 Any support is more than welcome!

-## USAGE
+## Dependencies

 This library uses golang dataframe coming from [gota](https://github.com/go-gota/gota).

+## Use

-The goal is to pass a dataframe containing OHLC data, getting as return wheater a bullish or bearish pattern is identified:
+Pass a dataframe containing OHLC data and get as return wheater a bullish or bearish pattern is identified:

 - 100: BULL
 - -100: BEAR
 - 0: NULL

-Please note, the library identifies pattern only about the last element of the dataframe and not the previous one!
+**Please note, the library identifies pattern only about the last element of the dataframe and not the previous one!**

-### EXAMPLE
+## Examples

+#### Simple script

 ```golang
 package main